 Government as a Platform is the approach of reorganizing the work of government around a network of shared APIs, open-standards and canonical datasets.
-The hope is that this will allow civil servants, businesses, and others deliver radically better services to the public, and to do so more safely, efficiently, democratically, and in a more accountable way.
+The hope is that this will allow public servants, businesses, and others deliver radically better services to the public, and to do so more safely, efficiently, democratically, and in a more accountable way.

 The introduction of platform thinking to government is sometimes presented as a simple game of catchup with internet-age organizations in the private sector — like Facebook, Amazon, Apple, Netflix and Google (aka the FAANG’s).
 Those organizations do show the value of platforms: less duplication, better service design and faster development cycles.
 They also provide something of a template to copy: empowered teams organized around shared platforms and products, not departments, use of agreed standards, well-documented APIs, etc. But, it is too narrow a framing.

 A better framing would be this: we already know something of what makes a good platform ecosystem from the FAANG’s of the world, so how can we understand what if anything is unique about the government context; which bits are hard for technical reasons, and which bits are just plain hard?.¹

 (Spoiler alert: most of them are not technology problems, although there are some.)

 This series will start to answer that question and point to areas in need of more debate, understanding, or research.
 Hopefully, it will also highlight some things that private companies could learn from governments, particularly around trust and accountability.

 The next four parts will cover different layers of the Government as a Platform stack one by one.